-For twenty-five years, the Institute of the Americas Energy Program has brought together thought leaders from government, industry, and civil society to facilitate dialogue, inform rational policymaking, and foster economic development across the Western Hemisphere.
-The La Jolla Energy Conference each May is key to those efforts.
+For over twenty-five years, the Institute of the Americas has brought together thought leaders from government, industry, and civil society to facilitate dialogue, inform rational policymaking, and foster a deeper understanding of the Western Hemisphere’s most critical energy and sustainability issues.
+The La Jolla Conference and its results-oriented and investment-focused discussions each May is key to those efforts.

 In-depth analysis of energy trends from global thought leaders.